vincentmakes/ComfoSense-Touch/README.md

 <img width="696" height="116" alt="image" src="https://github.com/user-attachments/assets/8721c505-c25d-41b7-895a-ea2db5fcfd09" />
 (source: https://www.phstore.co.uk/PDF/Zehnder/Install_Manual_ComfoAir_Q.pdf)

-## Flashing the firmware in the ESP32 development board
+## How to use : Flashing the firmware in the ESP32 development board

 First, create a "secrets.h" file at the top of this repository, with the configuration values below adapted to your environment (in summary, MQTT server and topic details and wireless SSID and passphrase) :